Competition, stability, and functionality in excitatory-inhibitory neural circuits: Stability of E-I networks

 \end{itemize} It is immediate to observe that by choosing $p_E=w_{EI}^{-1}$ and $p_I = w_{IE}^{-1}$ the extra-diagonal blocks are zero, and therefore we are left with evaluating the positive definiteness of a block-diagonal matrix.
-Precisely, by Gershgorin circle theorem we have that the inhibitory-to-inhibitory block $(D_I-W_I^I)^{\top}P_I+P_I(D_I-W_I^I)$ has eigenvalues in the interval with center $d_{I}+w_{II}$ and radius $w_{II}[-1+(k^{I}_{in}+k^{I}_{out})]$.
-Thus, the condition on the coefficient for all the eigenvalues to be positive is
+Precisely, by Gershgorin circle theorem~\citep{HRA-JCR:85},